Puvendhan/ML-Application/README.md

 - A training pipeline that generates a serialised model and preprocessing pipeline.
 - A FastAPI-based inference microservice.
-- Kubernetes deployment with CI/CD.
+- Kubernetes deployment with CI/CD into GKE cluster.
 - Observability with Prometheus and Loki.

 ---